 But using Hypnobabies, the tracks and affirmations rewired my normal ways of thinking.

 During birth, it would have been very easy for me to think something like “what if this gets worse… I don’t like what’s happening… what if it hurts really bad and something goes wrong?”
-Those sorts of thoughts probably would have stalled out my birth, landing me in the hospital with lots of interventions, maybe even ending in a C-section.
+Those sorts of thoughts probably would have stalled out my birth, landing me in the hospital with lots of interventions, maybe even ending in a C-section, or worse.

 It happens to lots of women.